 - Wax Works pits you against Jack the Ripper in one of its stages, and losing all your HP to him, or turning your back on him, will end in an unpleasantly detailed depiction of this as your death scene.

-- In Super Dangan Ronpa 2, Hiyoko Saionji is killed this way by Mikan Tsumiki (who has been infected with Despair Fever) after she saw Ibuki Mioda's hanging body as she too, was killed by Mikan, but she was strangled instead.
+- In Super Dangan Ronpa 2, Hiyoko Saionji is killed this way by Mikan Tsumiki (who has been infected with Despair Fever) after she sees Ibuki Mioda being strangled by Mikan.

 - Komiyan of Darken eventually kills Blackshard this way with a pair of daggers.